thedevdojo/auth-website/content/docs/install/genesis/index.md

 ## 6. Enable the Name Field for Registration

-As Genesis depends on the `name` field for registration, you'll need to enable this option in the DevDojo Auth package.
+As Genesis depends on the `name` field for registration, you'll want to enable this option in the setup page.

 You can do that by visiting the `/auth/setup` route, clicking on `Settings`, and enabling the `Registration Include Name Field` option.